Motorway prices: here is the increase as of February 1, 2024

 Toll prices will increase again in 2024.
-This price increase, effective from February 1, should be around 3%.
-Vinci Autoroutes announced on January 25 the increase that the company will apply to its toll gates.
+This price increase, effective from February 1, will be around 3% on average in France.
+The Ministry of Transport disclosed on January 26 the new increases of the various highway companies.

-Even more bad news for motorists, motorway prices will increase again in 2024.
-The increase will be effective on February 1, 2024.
-In November 2023, Clément Beaune, then Minister Delegate for Transport, had already announced the color with an increase planned under the 3%, far from the 4.75% on average applied on February 1, 2023.
+A short week before the implementation of the new motorway prices, like every year in France on February 1, the Ministry of Transport published a document, Friday January 26, with the evolution of the prices of each motorway company.
+As Clément Beaune, then Minister for Transport, announced last November, the average increase in toll prices will flirt with 3% this year, quite far from that of 4.75% applied in February 2023.

-Since then, the motorway companies have not individually announced the increases which will soon be applied.
-Vinci Autoroutes opened the way on January 25, 2024 through a press release.
-“On February 1, the price of motorway tolls will increase by 2.7% on average on the Vinci Autoroutes network, an increase one point lower than reference inflation, and which will be the lowest in the sector,” assures the business.
-The other motorway concession companies have not yet revealed the details of the prices applied.
-These must actually be approved by the public authorities before being published in the Official Journal.
+This new increase in rates, reevaluated according to inflation (3.87% over the period) and dealer investments, is obviously yet another piece of bad news for motorists.
+Because even if we are quite far from a 5% increase, the threat brandished last year by certain motorway companies in the face of the new tax included in the 2024 budget on long-distance transport infrastructure, including motorways, it the fact remains that motorists will pay even more for their travel from February 1st.

+All new motorway tariffs must be approved by the public authorities before being published in the Official Journal.

-The increase "of less than 3%" announced by Clément Beaune is an average calculated on the pricing of the different motorway companies.
-According to a survey carried out by our colleagues at Capital, here are the details of the increases expected in the various concessions on February 1, 2024:
+Here are details of the increases in the various concessions in force from February 1, 2024:

-Detailed prices for each section of motorway must be published by motorway companies on their websites and be easily accessible to motorists.
-Prices change on February 1st each year.
+Detailed rates for each section of motorway must be published by motorway companies on their websites and be easily accessible to motorists.

 There are 5 vehicle classes, each with its own pricing.
 Be careful especially if you are traveling with a caravan or motorhome...Here are the details.